Small Soldiers: Plot

 Alan and Archer sneak into the Fimples' house and rescue Christy.
 The Commando Elite pursue them with improvised vehicles built in the Fimples' garage, but are destroyed in a fiery crash; only Chip Hazard survives.
 At the Abernathys' house, Alan, Christy, and the Gorgonites try to convince their families of the truth about the toys, and Irwin and Larry arrive to talk to Alan about his voicemail.

 Chip Hazard arrives with a new army of Commando Elite and more improvised vehicles and weapons, having hijacked a recall shipment driven by Joe, and lays siege to the house, cutting off the electricity.
 When Irwin suggests an EMP, the group realizes they can overload the nearby power lines.
 Christy, Irwin, and Larry make their way to the Fimples' house to ensure a larger surge, and the Gorgonites emerge and fight back against the Commando Elite.
 Climbing the utility pole, Alan is attacked by Chip Hazard, who battles and defeats Archer, but Alan thrusts him into the power transformers as Larry and Irwin wedge open the breakers, triggering the EMP blast and destroying the toys.

-In the morning, as the authorities clean up, Mars arrives by helicopter, paying off Joe and both families for the damage, and instructs Larry and Irwin to repurpose the Commando Elite for military use.
-Alan and Christy start a relationship, and he discovers the Gorgonites survived the EMP underneath the Fimples' satellite dish.
+In the morning, as the authorities clean up, Mars arrives and pays off Joe and both families for the damage.
+He then instructs Larry and Irwin to repurpose the Commando Elite to assist the South American rebels.
+Alan and Christy start a relationship and he discovers the Gorgonites survived the EMP underneath the Fimples' satellite dish.
 Alan brings the Gorgonites to Yosemite, sharing a goodbye before sending them off in his father's toy boat to find their home.